eboyce452/django_conf/README.md

 *Creates STATICFILES_DIRS = [ ] and adds STATIC_DIR to it

-# django_html.sh:
+# django_html_base.sh and django_extend_html.sh:

-*Shell script that will create an html template formatted for django

-*Includes filepaths to sitepackages and static loads them in

-*Includes commented out tags for adding the css and js files created by the templates.py file
+*Django_base_html.sh is a base html template.
+Includes statically loaded files such as bootstrap, popper, and jquery.
+Also contains the block django tags so that it can be extended.

+*Django_extend_html.sh is an extension template that will automatically link to your base template and set up your block tags for body html code.

 # TO START A PROJECT: